GoogleChrome/web.dev/src/site/content/en/fast/efficiently-load-third-party-javascript/index.md

 ### Use third-party CDN hosting

-It’s common for third-party vendors to provide URLs of JavaScript files that they host, usually on a [CDN](https://en.wikipedia.org/wiki/Content_delivery_network).
-The benefits of this approach are that you can get started quickly—just copy and paste the URL—and there’s no maintenance overhead.
+It's common for third-party vendors to provide URLs of JavaScript files that they host, usually on a [content delivery network (CDN)](https://en.wikipedia.org/wiki/Content_delivery_network).
+The benefits of this approach are that you can get started quickly—just copy and paste the URL—and there's no maintenance overhead.
 The third-party vendor handles server configuration and script updates.

 But because they are not on the same origin as the rest of your resources, loading files from a public CDN comes with a network cost.
 The browser needs to perform a DNS lookup, establish a new HTTP connection, and, on secure origins, perform an SSL handshake with the vendor’s server.